Will filing an auto glass claim count towards my insurance policy?

 No, at Eastlake Auto Glass we are insurance approved as well as a preferred company!
 We are able to answer any questions you might have about the process, and we will gladly guide you through it.
-All you need to have is your proof of insurance card, and we will handle all of the paper work for you.
+All you need to have is your proof of insurance card and we will help you through the process of the claim!

 What wiper blades do you recommend?